skule/skule.ca/academics/gpa_requirements.md

 *Notes:*
 * *Grade thresholds for EngSci students are the same as those for Core8 students after first-year*
+* *For the purposes of probation lifting, a non-repeated semester means four or more non-repeated half-course equivalents*
-* *Proceeding with a clear standing does **not** mean your transcript will be wiped of all records of your prbationary status.*
+* *Proceeding with a clear standing does **not** mean your transcript will be immediately wiped of all records of your probationary status.
+A record of your probationary status will remain on your transcript for the remainder of your undergrad.*
+* *An academic standing of "Proceeding on Probation," or "On Repeat Probation" will be removed and changed to "Pass" (or "Honours" if applicable) upon graduation.*

 ## Honours Upon Graduation
 There are two types of honours you can be awarded upon graduation: **high honours** and **honours**